Code-Institute-Submissions/rafaljanos-the-monkees/README.md

 ## Features Left to Implement

 In the future, I am planning to add more photos and links to external sources for more music, track and video clips.
-I wish also to add google maps for each concert address for easy gps navigation.
+I wish also to add Google maps for each concert address for easy gps navigation.
 Add slide shows to gallery and animated background to home page.

 ## Supporting sources :